syncope/adapt/README.rst

-ADAPT: a data processing toolkit
+ADAPT: A DAta Processing Toolkit
 --------------------------------

 Formally it is a library that can be used to execute pre-defined processes by providing a yaml-style configuration file.